Sourcey Sourcey · open-source documentation engine

 Own your docs.

-Open source.
-Self-host it, fork it, ship it on your own infrastructure.
-No account required.
+Open source under AGPL.
+Self-host it, fork it, run it on your own infrastructure.

 Fork the demo →